 Sometimes a gap between teeth needs to be closed.
 In those cases, the hooks are at the extremes on each tooth.
 The elastic rubber band is then attached to each hook.

 Overbite is a gap between the front upper and lower teeth at biting.
 A rubber band connects teeth on the upper jaw and molars (located in the back) of the lower jaw.
 This condition is often known as an overbite.

 An underbite is a condition that is seemingly different from an overbite.
 The lower jaw extends further to the front.
 Therefore, the rubber band connects teeth on the lower jaw with molars on the upper jaw.

-Openbite is a severe malocclusion in which front upper teeth form an angle and do not meet with lower front teeth at the bite.
+Openbite is a severe malocclusion in which the front upper teeth form an angle and do not meet with the lower front teeth at the bite.
 Therefore, rubber bands are attached to brackets on the upper teeth and the teeth below to correct the angle.

 The jaws are not symmetrically aligned, and some teeth fit, and others don’t when meeting at biting.
 This is called a crossbite.
 Rubber bands connect the upper and lower jaw teeth that do not meet at biting.

 What to Do About Pain Caused by Elastic Bands?